Constructing/analyzing differential distributed lattices: Introduction

 This article is a restatement of a process described by Stanley in \cite{Stan1975a}*{sec.~3} and in the solution of exercise~3.51(a) of \cite{Stan2012a}, which is presented as a technique to prove that there exists exactly one $d$-differential distributive lattice for any positive integer $d$.
 This process can be trivially extended to apply to distributive finitary lattices that have a variety of differential poset structures.
 It can be viewed as an algorithm for constructing such lattices, which may be either deterministic or nondeterministic, depending on the variety of differential structure under consideration.
 Alternatively, it can be viewed as an algorithm for analyzing and characterizing such lattices.

 We present this with the hope that it can be used as the basis for a complete characterization of distributive lattices with a weighted-differential structure with positive weights.
 Specifically, we show that the process can be used to prove properties of all weighted-differential lattices with positive weights.
 Since these properties resemble the assumptions used in the characterization \cite{Wor2026b}, it may be that the conclusions of \cite{Wor2026b} apply with weaker hypotheses, ideally applying to all distributive lattices with positive weights and a positive, constant distributive degree.
+This goal is problem 50 in \cite{Wor2026a}, the notebook of open problems in the combinatorics of tableaux.